 Results of Provincial Traffic Services traffic operations

-Western Cape Provincial Traffic Services implemented a total of 233 integrated roadblock, vehicle check point and speed control operations across the province in the week of 4 to 10 January 2021, and 23 912 vehicles were stopped and checked.
+Western Cape Provincial Traffic Services implemented a total of 107 integrated roadblocks, vehicle check point and speed control operations across the province in the week of 4 to 10 October 2021, and 19 388 vehicles were stopped and checked.
+A total of 125 speeding offences were recorded and 3 910 fines were issued for various traffic violations ranging from driver to vehicle fitness in the total amount of R3 821 650.

-Fifteen vehicles were impounded and 115 were discontinued for unroadworthiness.
+Forty-six vehicles were impounded and 44 were discontinued for unroadworthiness.

 The highest speeds recorded were as follows: